astronomer/docs/learn/airflow-dbt-cosmos.md

     - the `transform_data` task group is created from the dbt models.
 Using the models defined in Step 4, the task group will contain two nested task groups with two tasks each, one for `dbt run`, the other for `dbt test`.
     - the `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to use pandas to run an analysis on the final table created through the dbt models and logs the results.

-3. Run the DAG and view the DAG in the graph view (double click on the task groups in order to expand them).
+3. Run the DAG manually by clicking on the play button and view the DAG in the graph view (double click on the task groups in order to expand them).

     ![Cosmos DAG graph view](/img/guides/cosmos_dag_graph_view.png)

 4. Navigate to the logs of the `log_data_analysis` task to see the proportional solar and renewable energy capacity development in the country you selected.

     ![Energy Analysis logs](/img/guides/cosmos_energy_analysis_logs.png)

 ## Conclusion